isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Document Types.md

 <h4>TWO Document Types : Verifiable Documents and Transferable Documents</h4>
 <p>Your electronic documents like PDF is a snapshot of the original document
 in which its proof of origin, tampering, authenticity may not be easily verified.
-Furthermore, they may not facilitate the transfer of title ownership for titled document.</p>
+And they may not facilitate the transfer of title ownership for title documents.</p>
 <p></p>
 <p>You can use TradeTrust to digitise <strong>any</strong> business documents
 into two broad categories:</p>